Axeloooo/Axeloooo/README.md

 ## 🎓 Education

-- Master of Science in Software Engineering, Schulich School of Engineering, University of Calgary
+- Master of Science in Electrical Engineering, Schulich School of Engineering, University of Calgary
 - Bachelor of Science in Software Engineering, Schulich School of Engineering, University of Calgary

 ## 💼 Experience